fmitra/authenticator/README.md

 Tokens are embeded with a fingerprint to help prevent [token sidejacking](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/JSON_Web_Token_Cheat_Sheet_for_Java.md#token-sidejacking).

-### Registration

-Registration requires either a phone number or email address as it is a requirement to verify the authenticity of a user.
-The service may be required to enforce email only registatraion, phone only, or a combination of both.

-New registrations are required to complete verify their accounts with a one time passcode.

 ### Passwordless Authentication

 Passwordless authentication is an optional system wide configuration.
 It is often used